What is the Turing Test? How do big data and AI work together?

 The use of AI in business applications and operations is expanding.
 Learn about where enterprises are applying AI and the benefits AI applications are driving.

-The use of artificial intelligence in business is now mainstream, with many organizations using AI as a standalone technology for specialized use cases or embedding it within common enterprise software systems that handle core business processes.
+The use of artificial intelligence in business is now mainstream, with many organizations implementing AI as a standalone technology for specialized use cases or embedding it within common enterprise software systems that handle core business processes.

+We interviewed AI experts and practitioners on how companies are applying AI.
 Here are 15 top applications of artificial intelligence in the enterprise.

 1. AI-enabled innovations, products and services